implementing Instant Medical HistoryTM in General Practice

 project has been funded by NHS North-West Innovation and further details can be

-Final evaluation of project and case study findings
+found by seeing Final evaluation of project and case study findings